Injury Prevention

 the core without a direct focus or training routine.

 athlete's progress.
-Activities in a Prehab routine can be a subtle focused
+Activities in a Prehab routine can be a subtle, focused

 exercise or a complex sequence of movements designed for dynamic stabilization

-competition or scoring values can stimulate an athlete's focus and improve the
+or to improve an athlete's skill.
+Adding dimensions of skill, one on one competition, or scoring values can stimulate an athlete's focus and improve the

 success of a program.
 Using tools from traditional sports and physical therapy